Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 4. Short answer review questions for science or social studies

 Already using cup stacking in your room?
 Try a fun alternative.
 Add some fun questions to each set!
-Kids love when they get to these unrelated, just for fun questions such as: Favorite color?
+Kids love it when they get to these unrelated, just-for-fun questions such as Favorite color?
 Favorite subject?
 Birthday?
 Number of siblings?
 BFF?

 Here is a stack that I made for basic facts with some fun questions mixed in: